How Marriage Affects Car Insurance: Savings & When to Combine Policies

 Before deciding, request quotes for both combined and separate policy scenarios from your current insurer and competitors.
 Calculate the total household cost for each option, factoring in multi-car discounts, bundling opportunities, and any potential rate increases from a spouse's driving record.

 Consider that some insurers rate based on household members even with separate policies, potentially negating the protection separate coverage would provide.
 An independent insurance agent can help you navigate carrier-specific rules and find the most cost-effective solution for your situation.
-You can also review car insurance discounts to identify additional ways to offset costs regardless of which approach you choose.
+Also, note that State Farm is consolidating household vehicles into one policy in 2026, which means underinsured motorist coverage applies as a total rather than per vehicle — review your policy carefully before renewal.

 Combined Policy